-2 Available at www.edq.qld.gov.au/resources/prioritydevelopment-areas-guidelines-and-practice-notes.html.
-Guidelines should be read in conjunction with the land use plan, infrastructure plan and implementation strategy and any other document or guideline called up by the Development Scheme.
+Available at www.dsdip.qld.gov.au/resources/ priority-development-areas-guidelines-and-practicenotes.html.
+Guidelines should be read in conjunction with the Land use plan, Infrastructure plan and Implementation strategy and any other document or guideline called up by the scheme.